pytorch/pytorch/docs/source/fx.rst

 Writing Transformations
 -----------------------

-What is a FX transform?
+What is an FX transform?
 Essentially, it's a function that looks like this.

 ::

+    import torch
+    import torch.fx

-    def transform(m: nn.Module) -> nn.Module:
+    def transform(m: nn.Module,
-        fx_model: GraphModule = fx.symbolice_trace(m)
+                  tracer_class : type = torch.fx.Tracer) -> torch.nn.Module:
+        # Step 1: Acquire a graph representing the code in `m`

+        # NOTE: torch.fx.symbolic_trace is a wrapper around a call to
+        # fx.Tracer.trace and constructing a GraphModule.
+We'll
+        # split that out in our transform to allow the caller to
+        # customize tracing behavior.
+        graph : torch.fx.Graph = tracer_class().trace(m)

+        # Step 2: Modify this graph or create a new one
-        new_model = ...
+        graph = ...

+        # Step 3: Construct a Module to return
-        return new_model
+        return torch.fx.GraphModule(m, graph)

-Your transform will take in an :class:`torch.nn.Module`, convert it into a :class:`GraphModule` with :meth:``symbolic_trace``, and return a new ``nn.Module``.
+Your transform will take in an :class:`torch.nn.Module`, acquire a :class:`Graph` from it, do some modifications, and return a new ``nn.Module``.
 You should think of the ``nn.Module`` that your FX transform returns as identical to a regular ``nn.Module`` -- you can pass it to another FX transform, you can pass it to TorchScript, or you can